exasol/integration-test-docker-environment/README.md

                                   test_container seems not to be able to access the tests directory  [default: False]

+  --docker-runtime TEXT           The docker runtime used to start all
+                                  containers

   --docker-db-image-version TEXT  Docker DB Image Version against which the
                                   tests should run.  [default: 6.2.6-d1]